 Julie has provided team nutrition services to the Chicago Blackhawks for nearly 30 years, and works individually with athletes in the NFL, MLB, NBA and other elite sports teams.
 However not all of her clients are athletes, Julie works with everyone from high-level executives to busy parents.
-She has seen first-hand that a one-size-fits-all approach is ineffective, and has developed a highly personalized program using functional nutrition and lifestyle recommendations to help clients discover their maximum potential so that they can achieve better performance and optimal health.
+She has seen first-hand that a one-size-fits-all approach is ineffective, and has developed a highly personalized program using integrative nutrition and lifestyle medicine to help clients discover their maximum potential so that they can achieve better performance and optimal health.

 Julie is a member of the American Nutrition Association (ANA); the Academy of Nutrition and Dietetics (AND); the AND practice groups, Dietitians in Functional Medicine (DIFM) and Sports Cardiovascular and Wellness Nutrition (SCAN); and the American College of Sports Medicine (ACSM).
 She served three terms on SCAN’s Executive Board, was the Cardiovascular Editor for SCAN’s Pulse quarterly publication for 5 years, and served on the Gatorade Sport Science Institute’s Sports Nutrition Advisory Board from 1995-2003.
 Julie was in the first graduating class of the Kresser Institute’s ADAPT program in December of 2016.